 Since we announced our focus on role-based training and certifications in September 2018, we’ve added a total of 34 certifications to our portfolio across Azure, Modern Workplace, and Business Applications.

 MCSA, MCSE, and MCSD certification is still valuable.
-According to the Global Knowledge Salary Survey, these are some of the highest paying certifications in the field.
+According to the Global Knowledge Salary Survey, these are some of the highest-paying certifications in the field.

 What Should You Do Next?

-- Option 2: Pursue a role based certification.
+Pursue one of the new role-based certification.
 See below for the recommended training paths for the new role-based certification tracks.

 Recommended Paths to Microsoft Role-based Certifications